Skip to Content

 Cricut Maker

 The real selling point for the Maker is that it can cut A LOT of different materials.
-It cuts all of the stuff the Explore Air 2 can cut, but it also uses specialty blades to cut things like wood veneer, bass/balsa wood, leather, thicker chipboard, thick felt, sewing patterns, corrugated cardboard, and more.
-(See the full list here.)
+It cuts all of the stuff the Explore Air 2 can cut, but it also uses specialty blades to cut things like wood veneer, bass/balsa wood, leather, thicker chipboard, thick felt, corrugated cardboard, and more.
 Like the Air 2, it writes, scores, and is compatible with the foil transfer kit

 So let’s talk about the differences.
 Overall, this machine is just more powerful.
 It has commercial-grade technology (probably why it’s so much heavier) and an adaptive tool system to control the blades and cut pressure, providing 10 times more cutting power.
 The basic cutting is also done using the premium fine-point blade used on the Explore Air 2.